-\bmhead{Adatom builder} The Adatom builder shares the same supercell construction procedure as the Slab builder, but differs by placing single-atom adsorbates on the slab to sample a coarse potential-energy surface (PES) above the exposed face.
-Adsorbates are defined from the unique set of elemental species present in the available P and NP inputs.
+\bmhead{Adatom builder} The Adatom builder shares the same supercell construction procedure as the Slab builder, but differs by placing single-atom adsorbates on the slab to sample a coarse potential energy surface (PES) above the exposed face.
+The adsorbates are defined from the unique set of elemental species present in the available P and NP elements.
 For each element, a single atom is positioned on a two-dimensional grid covering half of the surface unit cell, with a 1\,\AA\, margin from the edges.
 The grid is discretized into $r^{\mathrm{AD}}$ points ($5\times 5$ by default).
 At each in-plane grid point, the adsorbate is placed at a series of discrete heights $d^{\mathrm{AD}}={0.40, 0.45, 0.50, 0.55, 0.60, 0.65, 0.70, 0.80, 1.00, 1.20, 1.40, 1.60, 2.00}$\,\AA\, above the slab, relative to the highest surface atom.
 The sampling is denser near the surface and becomes progressively sparser at larger distances, providing finer resolution for short-range interactions and coarser resolution for the asymptotic region.
-By default, the number of configurations generated is $N^{\mathrm{AD}}=(\binom{|\mathrm{e}|}{2} + |\mathrm{eP}| - \binom{|\mathrm{eNP}|}{2})\cdot |r^{\mathrm{AD}}|\cdot |d^{\mathrm{AD}}|$ where $|\mathrm{eP}|$ the number of P elements, and $|\mathrm{eNP}|$ the number of NP elements.
+By default, the number of configurations generated is $N^{\mathrm{AD}}=(\binom{|\mathrm{e}|}{2} + |\mathrm{eP}| - \binom{|\mathrm{eNP}|}{2})\cdot |r^{\mathrm{AD}}|\cdot |d^{\mathrm{AD}}|$ where $|\mathrm{eP}|$ and $|\mathrm{eNP}|$ are the number of P and NP elements, respectively.
 The $N^{\mathrm{AD}}$ accounts for all possible element pairs, adds the self-pair correction for $\mathrm{eP}$, and excludes pairs composed solely of $\mathrm{eNP}$.